leather-io/mono/leather-nx/README.md

 `pnpm add ui --filter extension --workspace`

 The `--workspace` flag is passed to make sure package exists in workspace, if not `pnpm` will error

+# Building packages

+Packages can be built from the root using `pnpm run -r build` or passing the parallel flag if desired `pnpm run --parallel -r build`